schaitanyacss/support-tickets-data-pipeline/README.md

 - Ongoing loads are automated: a second S3 event trigger invokes a Lambda (`psycopg2`) that runs an incremental `COPY` for each newly landed Parquet file, keeping Redshift in sync with the data lake without manual intervention.

 ### 5. Dashboard (`data-warehousing-analytics/dashboard/`)
-- Power BI connects directly to Redshift Serverless and visualizes ticket volume, channel mix, resolution status, and backend health metrics in **`Careplus Insights.pbix`**.
+- Power BI connects directly to Redshift Serverless and visualizes ticket volume, channel mix, resolution status, and backend health metrics in **`CarePlus.pbix`**.

 ---